 a boy at the time, Howard Campbell never lost his vivid memory of

 the only time he ever saw both of his parents cry.

-They lived in Jones County on what
+They lived in Jones County

-grain and row after row of corn extended for
+Almost-ready-to-harvest grain and row after row of corn extended for

 "The barely, wheat and oats were all waist high and ready to bundle

 and shock," Campbell later wrote in "Spotted Stripes," a self-published

 family history.
 "The corn was also about waist high and had been plowed

 out two or three times.
 All the crops were extra good for that time

 of the year and the pasture grass was equally superior."